Artist

 How much does Depeche Mode make in a year?

-Depeche Mode is modeled at $1.1M-$3.3M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Depeche Mode is estimated at $1.1M-$3.3M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Depeche Mode still make money?